kynex7510/GLASS/DOCS.md

 ## Caveats

 - Fragment pipeline is not programmable;
-- No default framebuffer, nor default shader program, is provided.
+- No default objects are provided (framebuffer, textures, shader program).

 ## Attributes